 - It’s very important that you keep tabs on what your roommate owes and include utilities and more.
 Document it on more than paper with dates.
 Send these reminder notices of what’s due via text or email so that there is a digital record of it.

 - Record any conversations that you have about money and dues.
-If you record a conversation, check with your local state laws because both parties need to consent to being recorded (some states say it’s just one party).
+If you record a conversation, check with your local state laws because both parties need to consent to be recorded (some states say it’s just one party).
 If, in your state, only one person needs to consent to the recordings, then you can use this as proof if you need to go to court.

 - Communicate to your landlord about what is going on and see if they are flexible about your case or might consider evicting the existing roommate so that they can find another one for you to live with.